-Explore the depth and breadth of an art form intrinsic to cultural expression across centuries and continents.
+Explore the depth and breadth of music across centuries and continents.
 AMPD’s Music program offers a remarkably flexible curriculum, allowing students to pursue creative and scholarly work across a wide range of musical genres and traditions, tailored to their unique talents and aspirations.

 MUSIC (BFA Honours)